zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

           key tag and the name server IP addresses in the set for that key tag.

-12. If the *DNSKEY Not Signed By CDNSKEY* set is non-empty then do:
+12. If the *CDNSKEY is non-zone key* set is non-empty then do:
     * For each CDNSKEY key tag in the set do:
+        * Output *[DS17_CDNSKEY_IS_NON_ZONE]* with the CDNSKEY key tag and the name server IP addresses in the set for that key tag.

+13. If the *CDNSKEY is non-SEP key* set is non-empty then do:
+    * For each CDS key tag in the set do:
+        * Output *[DS17_CDNSKEY_IS_NON_SEP]* with the CDNSKEY key tag and the name server IP addresses in the set for that key tag.

+14. If the *DNSKEY Not Signed By CDNSKEY* set is non-empty then do:
+    * For each CDNSKEY key tag in the set do:
         * Output *[DS17_DNSKEY_NOT_SIGNED_BY_CDNSKEY]* with the CDNSKEY
           key tag and the name server IP addresses in the set for that key tag.

-13. If the *CDNSKEY Invalid RRSIG* set is non-empty then do:
+15. If the *CDNSKEY Invalid RRSIG* set is non-empty then do:
     * For each RRSIG key tag in the set do:
         * Output *[DS17_CDNSKEY_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set for that key tag.

-14. If the *CDNSKEY Not Signed* set is non-empty then output *[DS17_CDNSKEY_UNSIGNED]* with all name server IP addresses in the set.
+16. If the *CDNSKEY Not Signed* set is non-empty then output *[DS17_CDNSKEY_UNSIGNED]* with all name server IP addresses in the set.

-15. If the *CDNSKEY Signed By Unknown DNSKEY* set is non-empty then output *[DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.
+17. If the *CDNSKEY Signed By Unknown DNSKEY* set is non-empty then output *[DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.

 ## Outcome(s)